Types of engagements

 Key Points:

-• Provides predictable, ongoing revenue.
+• Provides predictable, recurring revenue

 Use Cases:

-• Ongoing website maintenance or SEO support.
+• Ongoing maintenance or support

 3. Bill